shah-zeb-naveed/data-structures-and-algorithms/README.md

     - Example:
       - When analyzing amortized time complexities, I find it easiest to reason that each node gets pushed and popped exactly once in next() when iterating over all N nodes.
 That comes out to 2N * O(1) over N calls to next(), making it O(1) on average, or O(1) amortized.

+- **Summation Series:**
+  - The series N + N/2 + N/4 + … 1 = 2N is a geometric series and should not be confused with traditional binary search, which halves the search space at each iteration (O(log N) time complexity).

 ## Constant Time Complexity
 - When things are constant, the big O is constant e.g. if we know properties of an object are 4, then looping over its properties will not be O(p) but O(1).
 - Always drop constants O(4n) -> O(n).